PhotonVision/photonvision-docs/source/docs/programming/photonlib/getting-target-data.rst

      .. code-block:: python

-         # Change this to match the name of your camera
+         # Change this to match the name of your camera as shown in the web ui
-         self.camera = PhotonCamera("photonvision")
+         self.camera = PhotonCamera("your_camera_name_here")

 .. warning:: Teams must have unique names for all of their cameras regardless of which coprocessor they are attached to.